HiIAmMoot/RuntimeBPs/README.md

 **Q: How can I contact you for questions and whatnot?**

 A: I'm active in the Unreal Slackers Discord server (https://unrealslackers.org/).
 My tag is Moot#0021.
+Alternatively, you can ask questions on the UE4 forums. https://forums.unrealengine.com/community/community-content-tools-and-tutorials/1751725-runtime-blueprints-have-your-end-user-write-their-own-blueprint-scripts-to-use-in-your-game

+**Q: Is replicating blueprint functionality legal?

+A: I've asked this question on the Answerhub a few years ago.
+I cannot guarantee you that using this is legal but according to the Answerhub there should be no issue: https://answers.unrealengine.com/questions/770458/view.html

 **Q: What is the game in the last example?**